 Limited public data available for this facility.
 Call to verify details directly.

-Watch Pleasant Stay Care Home
+Email Pleasant Stay Care Home to yourself

 Compare this facility with at least one nearby backup option.